mariiamamr/NN-API/resources/docs/source/.compare.md

 <!-- START_5c84cfafc1c6c4b6b4cefe787dc19ae2 -->
 ## Create a new session
+used to add a new available slot by a teacher.
+There must be at least 2 hours before the start time.

 <br><small style="padding: 1px 9px 2px;font-weight: bold;white-space: nowrap;color: #ffffff;-webkit-border-radius: 9px;-moz-border-radius: 9px;border-radius: 9px;background-color: #3a87ad;">Requires authentication</small>
 > Example request: